-Ferguson was most likely accurate in assessment that United are being used as a bargaining tool by Ronaldo’s advisors, the United boss saying it would be “false hope” to expect the Portuguese to return to Old Trafford.
+Ferguson was most likely accurate in his assessment that United are being used as a bargaining tool by Ronaldo’s advisors, the United boss saying it would be “false hope” to expect the Portuguese to return to Old Trafford.

 "As far as I am aware, there is nothing in it at all.
 Ronaldo has got two years left on his contract and it seems to me it is all part of the negotiations that are going on about a new deal.

 "Maybe his agent is playing the game.
 I think it is false hope.
 Cristiano will get a good reception.
 All our former players, especially the ones who have been great for this club, get a good reception when they return."

 And while Ferguson's pessimism is well-founded, United's close association with Ronaldo's agent Jorge Mendes leaves the club fully aware of the current state of play surrounding the Madrid star.

 The likelihood is that Ronaldo would cost a transfer fee approaching £100m in addition to a salary of as much as £400,000-a-week - a huge stretch for even a club with United’s £300m-plus revenues.

 United would probably have to sell at least one key player to free transfer funds and wage budget to finance a deal for Ronaldo.